 In the sections below, I go into more detail about the more common types of misinformation that we see during the winter months.
 These differ from seasonal hoaxes in that they attempt to spread hype about a “possible” event up to two weeks away.

-Viral Snowfall Maps, Weather Hype, and Wish-Casting
+Viral Snowfall Maps, Untrained Sources, Hype, and Wish-Casting

 We see them every winter: those “snowpocalyptic” screenshots depicting enormous snowfall accumulations 8 to 16 days into the future, usually taken from one model, and often for a region that is climatologically unfavored (for example, the Southeast).
 If you see anything like this in your news feed this winter, please know that it is *not* a forecast; it is merely a screenshot of a model that someone took without doing any deep-layer thermodynamic analyses.
-In most cases, these screenshots are created by someone who is “wish-casting” or with viral intent (for the purpose of generating likes/shares).
+In most cases, these screenshots are created by someone who is untrained in atmospheric science, “wish-casting”, or with viral intent (for the purpose of generating likes/shares).
 Nine times out of 10, the model that hinted at those enormous snowfall amounts 10 days in advance will do a complete reversal on future operational model runs.

 Flip-Flopping Models and Model Consistency